The NIH Almanac

 The NIH Ethics Office provides oversight and strategic direction of NIH activities relating to ethics policy, oversight, and operational activities; develops and administers the NIH policies and procedures for implementing the Government-wide conflict of interest statutes and regulations, the HHS supplemental conflict of interest regulations, and HHS policies; implements a program for trans-NIH ethics oversight that includes information technology (IT) support systems, periodic reviews, audits, delegations of authority, training, and records management; determines real or potential conflicts of interest and assesses ethical considerations in scientific reporting, clinical trials, and scientific conferences and workshops; and serves as the liaison and coordinates the NIH response to requests from Congress, the Inspector General, HHS, and the Office of Government Ethics, and performs appropriate liaison activities.

 The Office of the Chief Information Officer provides leadership and management support to empower NIH Institutes and Centers to acquire, manage and deliver IT solutions in ways that are innovative, well planned, secure and fiscally responsible.
 In this way, OCIO ensures that all Information and Information Technology used by the NIH supports the business needs in the best possible way.

 Office of Equity, Diversity, and Inclusion (EDI)

-The Office of Equal Opportunity and Diversity Management serves as the focal point for NIH-wide policy formulation, implementation, coordination, and management of civil rights and equal opportunity.
+The Office of Equity, Diversity, and Inclusion serves as the focal point for NIH-wide policy formulation, implementation, coordination, and management of civil rights and equal opportunity.
 It also provides strategic direction to NIH Institutes and Centers on matters of inclusion through diversity-related consultation, targeted workforce diversity portfolios, tailored training, complaints resolution, and data analytics.